 Katie Couric is one of the world's most well-known television journalists and talk show hosts, not to mention a New York Times best-selling author.
-With a career that spans all three major news networks – NBC, ABC and CBS – and having made history as the first woman to anchor a weekday evening news program by herself, Couric knows a thing or two about being successful.
+With a career that spans all three major news networks – NBC, ABC, and CBS – and has made history as the first woman to anchor a weekday evening news program by herself, Couric knows a thing or two about being successful.

 A career that incredible may seem unattainable when you're just starting out in your field, but if you work hard enough, anything is possible.
 Here are five tips for success from Couric to help you land your big break.

 The most important thing to keep in mind when you're starting out in your career is to be respectful.
 You might not get along with everyone you encounter, but you still have to maintain a cordial relationship with them.
 "It's essential to value all your colleagues, no matter what position they are in, and treat them with dignity and respect," Couric said in an interview with USA Weekend.
 After all, you never know which co-workers you'll wind up sharing an office with again in the future.

 You might get lucky with opportunities in your career, especially if you have connections, but luck is not enough to get you your big break.
 Use the advantages that you have, but work your hardest to keep them and grow.
 "I have been at the right place at the right time, [but] if I didn't have the work ethic to back it up, it would have been a short-lived thing," Couric said in an interview with Gotham Magazine.